arrowheadapps/strapi-connector-firestore/README.md

     metadataField: field => `index$${field}`,
   },
   attributes: {
+    id: {
+      // Index the primary key
+      // This attribute will be removed from existence after the indexer configuration is collected
+      index: true,
+    }
     name: {
       type: 'string',
       // Index and rename the metadata key instead of default "name"